B.S. Nursing: RN to BSN

 A total of 126 credits are required for the Bachelor of Science degree in Nursing for RN students.
 These credits are earned through matriculation credits (i.e. course work at Misericordia); transfer credits from approved two- and four-year colleges; and advanced placement credits.

 Advanced placement credits include 32 credits for course work completed in a state-approved and NLN-accredited associate's degree or diploma program in nursing.
-These credits are held in escrow and posted to the student's transcript after completion of designated courses in the RN curriculum.
-All RN to BSN students also earn three graduate credits during their degree program.

 The RN to BSN program is now offered online and has been well received.